Marketing for Government Contracting Companies

 • Security: Google measures two security aspects—does your website contain malware, and does it have an SSL certificate?
 Failure to meet these criteria can cause a warning to appear on your website.
 A warning is the wrong message for government contractors to give to their federal government buyers.

 • Intrusive pop-ups: Pop-ups are not banned, just intrusive ones.
 Those that help the visitor with their quest are ok.
+Just as an added note, although helpful pop-ups are not banned by Google, they may frustrate your government visitor so use with discression.

 Passing Google’s Core Web Vitals

 Google updates its algorithm frequently, some are small, and some are big.
-Passing Core Web Vitals is big!
+Passing Core Web Vitals (CWV) is big!

 CWV focuses on three measures that directly impact website design and development